 As a Head of Finance, the position is responsible for the financial health of PEMA Kenya.
 Producing financial reports, grants management and developing strategies based on financial research.
-She also guides Senior Executives in developing financial well-being of the organization by providing financial projections, and accounting services, making sound PEMA K decisions in the long and short term.
+She also guides Senior Executives in developing financial well-being of the organization by providing financial projections, and accounting services, making.

-Prior to this position, Ms. Waheire worked as a Finance Assistance at the National Coalition for Human Rights Defenders.
-She brings on board expertise in Financial Management.
+Prior to this position, Ms. Waheire worked as a Finance Assistant at the National Coalition for Human Rights Defenders, currently known as the Defenders Coalition.
+She brings on board expertise in tax and Financial Management.

 Mr Muraguri has vast experience in Social Science Research with key focus on health and human rights for gender and sexual minorities and Entrepreneurship.
-He brings to PEMA Kenya expertise in implementation of Sustainable Development Goal Three; Good health and well being for all, especially for the marginalized and vulnerable groups in the society.
+He brings to on board expertise in implementation of Sustainable Development Goal Three; Good health and well being for all, especially for the GSM.

-Mr. Muraguri is responsible for facilitating efficient and effective implementation of programs and projects under the Health function in accordance with PEMA-K’s strategic focus on health.
+Mr. Muraguri is responsible for facilitating efficient and effective implementation of programs and projects under the Health function.

 Prior to this position, Michael worked as the Research and Advocacy Officer at the Initiative for Equality and Non-discrimination (INEND).